 - Blood Alcohol Concentration (BAC) is affected by a number of things, including the

-drinker's gender and weight and also how fast and the time period during which they drink.
+drinker's biological sex and weight and also how fast and the time period during which they drink.

 - The average student is estimated to spend about $900 on alcohol each year compared

 to the average $450 they spend on books.

 - Studies show that one person's drinking habits can affect an average of five other people.

 - Alcohol's short term effects include distorted vision, hearing, and coordination, impaired judgment, altered perceptions and emotions, slowed reactions, hangovers, memory lapses.